The New Celebrity Apprentice: Reception

-The season received an overwhelmingly negative response and President Donald Trump mocked Arnold Schwarzenegger multiple times regarding the season's low ratings, saying he was a poor fit for the show and was not a good host compared to himself.
+The season received an overwhelmingly negative response and Donald Trump mocked Arnold Schwarzenegger multiple times regarding the season's low ratings, saying he was a poor fit for the show and was not a good host compared to himself.
 Katz Television Group's Bill Carroll stated, "Arnold Schwarzenegger was fine, but it was a different dynamic.
 The Apprentice in the United States was Trump.
 From the opening credits—the Trump helicopter, the Trump plane, Trump buildings, it was so identified with Trump and his personality that it's difficult to recast."